Your Mail-Order Food Safety Manual

 Inspect Upon Arrival

-When you receive your shipment, immediately open any package containing a food item marked "Keep Refrigerated" to check its temperature.
+If you receive a shipment, immediately open any package containing a food item marked "Keep Refrigerated" to check the temperature of cold items.
 Perishable food should arrive frozen or at least partially frozen.
 You should still be able to see little ice crystals.

 Use a food thermometer to test the item when it arrives.
 If it's above 40°F, immediately notify the shipping company and do not eat the food.